vick2592/CharlieBull/README.md

-# 🐱 Charlie Cat
+# 🐶 Charlie Bull

 <h4 align="center">
   <a href="https://docs.scaffoldeth.io">Documentation</a> |
   <a href="https://scaffoldeth.io">Website</a>
 </h4>

-😺 Welcome to Charlie Cat, the most lovable meme coin on the Ethereum blockchain!
-Charlie Cat is here to bring joy and fun to the world of decentralized applications (dapps).
-With Charlie Cat, you can easily create and deploy smart contracts and build user interfaces that interact with those contracts.
+😺 Welcome to Charlie Bull, the most lovable meme coin on the Ethereum blockchain!
+Charlie Bull is here to bring joy and fun to the world of decentralized applications (dapps).
+With Charlie Bull, you can easily take apart of our awesome community and swap any of your tokens on any EVM chain within our awesome network.

 ⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, Viem, and Typescript.